Sergi Bruguera: 1993–1994: Peak

-1995
+1995–1996: Decline and ankle injury

-With Thomas Muster "officially" starting his reign as the new King of Clay, Bruguera was not able to keep up his dominance on clay like he did the previous years, but was still able to play at a decent level.
-Coming into 1995 French Open as the two-time defending champion, he only dropped one set en route to semifinals, where he was defeated by 1989 French Open champion Michael Chang in tight straight sets (4–6, 6–7, 6–7), ending his 19-match win streak at Roland Garros.
+Bruguera was not able to keep up his dominance on clay like he did the previous years.
+Coming into 1995 French Open as the two-time defending champion, he only dropped one set en route to semifinals, where he was defeated by 1989 French Open champion Michael Chang in straight sets, ending his 19-match win streak at Roland Garros.
 He only reached 1 top-level final, which is his 4th Masters 1000 final, his first in Rome (on clay), where he was defeated in 4 sets by Muster.
 In December, he tore 2 ligaments on his right ankle while training, which put him in an even worse condition and prevented him to make any significant impact during 1996 season.

-1996: Ankle injury

-He returned to competitive playing in February, having not yet fully recovered from the injury.
+He returned to competitive playing in February 1996, having not yet fully recovered from the injury.
 In 1996 French Open Bruguera was taken out by Sampras in an epic 5-set match in the second round.
 The highlight of the year was when Bruguera won the men's singles silver medal at the 1996 Olympic Games in Atlanta.
 He was defeated in straight sets in the final by Andre Agassi.
 It was also the only top-level final he reached this year.
 His Year-End Ranking slipped from previous year's No. 13 to No. 81 much thanks to his injuries.

 1997: Comeback

 Opening 1997 Bruguera was the first ever opponent of Lleyton Hewitt in the main draw of a Grand Slam tournament, at the Australian Open.
 Bruguera defeated him in straight sets.

 This year Bruguera returned strongly from injury previous season and reached finals at Milan, Key Biscaine (his 5th Masters final and his 1st on hard), and Umag.
 Bruguera also played an excellent tournament at the French Open reaching the final for the third time, en route to the final he defeated former champion and 2nd Seed Michael Chang in the fourth round, then rising star and future World No. 1 Patrick Rafter in the semifinals.
 But an almost unknown Brazilian player ranked No. 66 named Gustavo Kuerten, who defeated two former champions and notable players en route to the final, defeated Bruguera in straight sets without much effort, although Bruguera was heavily favoured to win his 3rd title at Roland Garros.

-Bruguera earned the ATP's Comeback Player of Year award in 1997 after returning from an ankle injury the previous year and improving his Year-End Ranking from World No. 81 to World No. 8.
+Bruguera earned the ATP's Comeback Player of Year award in 1997 after returning from an ankle injury the previous year and improving his Year-End Ranking from world No. 81 to world No. 8.